ebaauw/homebridge-lib/README.md

 Each command-line tool takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

 ### Installation
-This library is _not_ a Homebridge plugin and should not need to be installed manually.
-Instead, Homebridge plugins using this library should list it as a dependency in their `package.json`.
-This way, `npm` installs `homebridge-lib` automatically when installing the actual plugin.

-To install the command-line tools standalone, without installing a Homebridge plugin, use:
+To install `homebridge-lib`, use:
 ```
-$ sudo npm -g i homebridge-lib
+$ sudo npm -g i hblib
 ```

 ### Credits